hzoo/box.henryzoo.com/readme.md

 - fn just generates a lot of values
   - simulate mousemove/mousedown as creating inputs? one could have the code itself as series of boxes
 - [ ] hover over boxes to view underneath, or fan out animation?
+- how to handle function composition, naming, scope, variables?
+- maybe each return statement is it's own output location?
+Or if nothing is returned, return the value to another location.

 ## metaphors